durability-labs/archivist-docs/learn/whitepaper.md

 The appeal is clear: scalable, easy-to-use elastic storage and networking coupled with a flexible pay-as-you-go model and a strong focus on durability[^s3_reinvent_19]  translating to dependable infrastructure that is available immediately and at the exact scale required.

-Centralization, however, carries a long list of downsides, most of them having to do with having a single actor in control of the whole system.
+Centralization, however, carries a long list of downsides, most of them due to having a single actor in control of the whole system.
 This effectively puts users at the mercy of the controlling actor's commercial interests, which may and often will not coincide with the user's interests on how their data gets used, as well as their ability to stay afloat in the face of natural, political, or economical adversity.
 Government intervention and censorship are also important sources of concern[^liu_19].
 Larger organizations are acutely aware of these risks, with $98\%$ of cloud user businesses adopting multi-cloud environments to mitigate them[^multicloud].

-The final downside is economical: since very few companies can currently provide such services at the scale and quality required, the billions in customer spending gets funnelled into the pockets of a handful of individuals.
+The final downside is economical: since very few companies can currently provide such services at the scale and quality required, the billions in customer spending gets funneled into the pockets of a handful of individuals.
 Oligopolies such as these can  derail into an uncompetitive market which finds its equilibrium at a price point which is not necessarily in the best interest of end-users[^feng_14].

 ### 2.2.
 Decentralized Alternatives: Past and Present